Br. Mubeen had 9 months of sobriety and he was really struggling at his work.

 That’s why when Br.
 Mubeen was being reviewed by his manager, it triggered terror within him that he was going to get laid off.
 The meaning that he associated with getting laid off was that part of what makes him a man is his ability to provide, and if he can’t do that, then he can’t be a man and he would be like his father.

-“Giving yourself the gift and space to properly heal and grieve from these wounds will not only help you in strengthening your sobriety from unwanted sexual behaviours, but doing so will also help you live a life of joy, fulfillment and integrity that you have been always searching for.”
+“Giving yourself the gift and space to properly heal and grieve from these wounds will not only help you in strengthening your sobriety from unwanted sexual behaviors, but doing so will also help you live a life of joy, fulfillment and integrity that you have been always searching for.”

 This was a major turning point in Br.
 Mubeen’s recovery, as he realized that this was a wound that he would have to resolve through healing, as part of his relapse aftercare plan.